 Wouldn't it be nice if there was a way to make decorative bunting without any sewing or gluing...

-Well it turns out there is a way :-) On this page I'll show you how to make bunting a super quick and easy way that I came across in the book Home-Made Christmas by Tessa Evelegh
+Well it turns out there is a way :-) On this page I'll show you how to make bunting using super quick and easy way that you can complete in minutes.

 The tricks to this method are: